-- Art.
+Art.
 1. Events Allowed to Use Video Review.

-Mat-side video review may be used for dual meet competition, team-advancement tournaments and individual-advancement tournaments.
-Video review shall not be used for open tournaments. - Art.
+- a.
+Dual-Meet Competition, Team-Advancement Tournaments and Individual-Advancement Tournaments. - b.
+Open Tournaments.
+Referee's video review only. - c.
+Extra Matches Held Alongside Dual-Meet Competition.
+Referee's video review only.

+Art.
 2. Host Requirements.
+The host shall determine the following details and provide, before weigh-ins, notification of this information to each participating institution:

+RULE 3 / CONDUCT OF MEETS AND TOURNAMENTS

-The host shall determine the following details and provide, before weigh-ins, notification of this information to each participating institution: - a.
-Designation of the official mat-side video review system; - The number of mats and the rounds in which the mat-side video review system will be used; - c.
+- a.
+Designation of the official mat-side video review system; - b.
+The number of mats and the rounds in which the mat-side video review system will be used; - c.
 The number of video reviews provided to each team (if not used for the entire event); and - d.
-Whether a third-party registered official(s) will be used to execute coaches' video review challenges. - Art.
+Whether a third-party registered official(s) will be used to execute coaches' video review challenges.

+Art.
 3. Third-Party Video Review Official.
 Hosts may secure a third-party registered official(s) to serve as the sole individual(s) responsible for executing coaches' video review challenges.
 Third-party video reviewers shall review the questioned call without consulting with the referee on the mat.
-Upon completion of the review, the reviewer will communicate the outcome with the referee who will announce the outcome per Rule 3.13.10. - Art.
+Upon completion of the review, the reviewer will communicate the outcome with the referee who will announce the outcome per Rule 3.13.10.

+Art.
 4. Description.
 Mat-side video review may be used to confirm or reverse any call or non-call made on the mat by the official, except a fall.
 Coaches may not request a video review challenge for control of mat violation penalties.
 The mat-side video review process operates under the assumption that the ruling on the mat is correct, and only when there is indisputable video evidence that a ruling was incorrect will a call be changed.
-Absent that evidence, the original ruling stands. - Art.
+Absent that evidence, the original ruling stands.

+Art.
 5. Required Equipment.
-The minimal required equipment includes two foam bricks not to exceed 8" x 5" x 5" (one red and one green) placed in the reserved zone for coaches, a tripod and a digital video camera that has recording capabilities and is connected to a computer or TV monitor or has a large display in which to view the wrestling action.
-The equipment used for the review may also be a system that integrates sound, time, score and the recorded action.
-If the system used does not integrate sound, time and score onto the screen, then the recorded action should, as much as possible, include a clear view of the mat-side clock.
+The minimal required equipment includes:

+- a.
+Two foam bricks not to exceed 8" x 5" x 5" (one red and one green) placed in the reserved zone for coaches.
+The red and green bricks are not required for event types with referee's video review only. - b.
+A tripod and a digital video camera that has recording capabilities and is connected to a computer or TV monitor or has a large display in which to view the wrestling action.
+The equipment used for the review may also be a system that integrates sound, time, score and the recorded action. - c.
+If the video review system does not include integrated sound, time and score onto the screen, a clear view of the match clock showing the match time and score in the recorded action is required. - d.
 In the absence of any of the required equipment, video review shall not be allowed.

-- Art.
+Art.
 6. Timing and/or Scoring.
-Integrated timing and scoring and/or a view of the official score clock on the official video system are the only allowable timing or scoring devices to be used for video review. - Art.
+Integrated timing and scoring and/or a view of the official score clock on the official video system are the only allowable timing or scoring devices to be used for video review.
+Integrated timing may include any timing device projected onto the video review display monitor.

+Art.
 7. Setup and Execution.
 The mat-side video review system operator(s) shall operate the replay camera and monitor.
-The equipment used to review a call and the video review system operator shall be located at or next to the scorer's table.
+The equipment used to review a call and the video review system operator should be located at or next to the scorer's table.
 During a review, this area is restricted for all people except the system operator, match referee(s) and/or third-party reviewer.
 Wrestlers and coaches are to remain in their designated reserved zone during the video review.